obspy/obspy/obspy.db/trunk/obspy/db/README.txt

 Overview
 --------
-    obspy.core - obspy.db - A waveform database for ObsPy.
+    obspy.db - A waveform database for ObsPy.

     This class contains a simple waveform database.